 If you are reading this and feel you might have endometriosis, you might be asking yourself “How do I know?
 How do I get a diagnosis?”
 Unfortunately, many women go years before getting a diagnosis.
 However, there are certain tests that can be helpful in diagnosing this condition.
 While none of these tests on their own can diagnose endometriosis, when bundled together they can be helpful in ruling out other conditions and can be utilized in preparation for surgery.
 These tests include:

 - Pelvic exam– this can be utilized to palpate anatomical abnormalities, cysts, and scar tissue present from endometriosis.

-- Ultrasound (often abdominal and trans-vaginal)- this test alone cannot be used to identify endometriosis, but can be used to locate/identify cysts on the reproductive organs that may be resultant of endometriosis.
+- Ultrasound (often abdominal and trans-vaginal)- this test alone cannot be used to identify endo, but can be used to locate/identify cysts on the reproductive organs that may be resultant of endometriosis.